smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 🟩

 Custom resolutions:
-Change resolution > Customize... (can only do is DP1.2 cause nvidia sleeping) Add resolutions 3328x1872 (3.25K) is mint for people who cant yet push 4k
+Change resolution > Customize... (can only do this in DP1.2 cause nvidia sleeping) Add resolutions 3328x1872 (3.25K) is mint for people who cant yet push 4k

 🟩